 Stream monitoring determines the quality of the water, and helps to identify problem areas in the watershed.

-As a MCWA monitor, you’ll be equipped with a monitoring kit to start your field work.
-Kits include test equipment, instructions and necessary data sheets.
+As an MCWA monitor, you’ll be equipped with a monitoring kit to start your field work.
+Kits include test equipment, instructions, and necessary data sheets.
 A stream location will also be assigned for you to collect your data, unless you have a spot in mind.

 Anyone can be a stream monitor!